iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/create-a-project.md

 Each team will have its own projects dashboard, and the projects that you create in the team's dashboard will be accessible to all members of the team.

-To add more than 2 collaborators in your team, you can [upgrade to the **Basic** or **Enterprise** plan](/doc/studio/user-guide/change-team-plan-and-size).
+To add more than 2 collaborators in your team, [upgrade to the **Basic** or **Enterprise** plan](/doc/studio/user-guide/change-team-plan-and-size).